couchbaselabs/sg-replicate/README.md

 * Json configuration file to specify replications
 * Supports multiple replications running concurrently
 * Possible to specify OneShot and Continuous replications
-* Solid unit test coverage
+* Does not store anything persistently
-* Apache 2 License
+* Stateless -- can be interrupted/restarted anytime without negative side effects.

 # Limitations